EuropeanForestInstitute/aiphoria/README.md

 - **Any temporal and spatial situation where material systems want to be assessed**
 - **Product sink/stock effects**

+## Documentation
+Online documentation can be found in [wiki](https://github.com/EuropeanForestInstitute/aiphoria/wiki).

 ## Support:

 If you have any questions or need help, do not hesitate to contact us:
 - [cleo.orfanidou@efi.int](mailto:cleo.orfanidou@efi.int)
 - [janne.jarvikyla@efi.int](mailto:janne.jarvikyla@efi.int)